acaruso7/Scheduler-App/README.md

 * yangyangliu@gmail.com
 * jiaweiwang@gmail.com

 The password for each of these accounts is `123`.
-Use any of them to test the application.
+Use any of them to login and view the seeded data.
+It is recommended to create your own account(s) to test the email functionality (invite email, deleted schedule email, final schedule email).
+Two email addresses are necessary to properly test all of the email functions (one to create schedules, the other to recieve invites and deletion notifications).

 ## Group Members
 * Yang, Haolin